smhurf/lewagon_challenges/07-Best-Practices/01/01-Context-and-Setup/README.md

 cp ~/code/<user.github_nickname>/data-challenges/07-Best-Practices/data/README.md data/README.md
 ```

-- Each team member should now create a branch to start working locally on its olist folder without conflicting with other team members.
+Each team member should now create a branch to start working locally on its olist folder without conflicting with other team members.

 ```bash
 git checkout -b <user.github_nickname>-01
 ```

-- Today, each team member will work on all exercices independently.
+Today, each team member will work on all exercices independently.
 At the end of the day, **one** of your team member should submit a pull request to upload one working version of the code in your shared repo online

 ```bash
 git add olist/data.py
 git commit 'a message'
 git push -u origin <user.github_nickname>-01
 ```

-- That way, each morning this week, you will be able to resynchronize your code base by pulling the remote master branch
+That way, each morning this week, you will be able to resynchronize your code base by pulling the remote master branch

-- Notebooks are ignored by git (see `.gitignore`) and will never be uploaded on your shared repo.
+Notebooks are ignored by git (see `.gitignore`) and will never be uploaded on your shared repo.
 You may want to collaborate on your findings & graphs throughout the week, in order to prepare for Friday's team presentation.
 Feel free to create a shared google doc/slide, or create a shared jupyter notebook that you can force to commit by using `git add -force <your_shared_notebook.ipynb>`

 **2 - Edit your PYTHONPATH**

-- Add `olist` path to your `PYTHONPATH`.
+Add `olist` path to your `PYTHONPATH`.
 This will help us easily import our modules throughout the class.

-On Mac and Linux:
+For macOS and Linux:

 _Open a terminal and run this._

 ```bash
 cd ~/code/<user.team_lead_github_nickname/olist && echo "export PYTHONPATH=\"$(pwd):\$PYTHONPATH\""
 ```

-_Then copy the output line into your ~/.zshrc file by using st ~/.zshrc to open this config file as usual)_
+_Then copy the output line into your ~/.zshrc file, using `st ~/.zshrc` to open this config file as usual)_

-_Restart your terminal for the new .zshrc file to be loaded_
+_**Restart** your terminal for the new `~/.zshrc` file to be loaded_

 For Windows: